Top 10 Best Things About Obscura's Diluvium

 1 Incredible technicality yet technicality wasn't there for the sake of being technical

 The genre name is technical death metal, so it must be technical by default.
-I have no problem even with the bands that were accused of "technicality for the sake of being technical".
-Some of these accusations came from people who like metal but don't like anything technical or progressive, and even from metal hates, so they aren't very credible.
+I have no problem even with bands accused of "technicality for the sake of being technical."
+Some of these accusations come from people who like metal but don't like anything technical or progressive, and even from metal haters, so they aren't very credible.

 Back to Obscura.
 They play with incredible technicality without sacrificing the song structures and even the melody.
-The notes they play are so carefully selected and connected that their songs sound like a watchmaker dream.
-Most technical songs on this album - Diluvium, Ethereal Skies, Clandestine Stars
+The notes they play are so carefully selected and connected that their songs sound like a watchmaker's dream.
+The most technical songs on this album are Diluvium, Ethereal Skies, and Clandestine Stars.

 2 Every instrument is given a chance to shine

-The songs are well balanced in terms of contribution of each instrument and is made room for every instrument to shine at the right moment.
-This was available in their previous albums but in 2018 it was more evident.
+The songs are well balanced in terms of the contribution of each instrument and make room for every instrument to shine at the right moment.
+This was available in their previous albums, but in 2018 it was more evident.

 Age of the members at the time of recording - recorded in October and November 2017: